Varad2305/Automated-Algorithmic-Trading/README.md

 * Can be deployed on AWS so that once it starts performing good enough, you can sit back and it'll run everyday for you without you knowing about it.

 # Strategies implemented
+These strategies aren't perfect yet and can cause losses in sideways markets.
 * Supertrend
 * Renko
 * MACD